 - After account is created, click on the permits & licensing tab

 - Upload a copy of drivers license and copy of trade license

 How to apply for a permit:

-After you complete the contractor registration form, you must create an account at www.mygovernmentonline.org .
-This system allows contractors to apply for a permit, request inspections, print, and pay for permits online.
+After you have created a mygovernmentonline.org account and registered under the permits & licensing tab you may apply for a permit, request inspections, print, and pay for permits online.

 Is there a fee to register?